Admissions Testing for Specific Program Prerequisites

 Students are asked to do their best to demonstrate their English language skills.

-Applicants are given a user name and a password to log into the test.
 Each applicant will have a maximum of 60 minutes to complete the test and must use headphones as there are some audio questions.

 Math, Science, Chemistry and Physics Tests